akhilak5/task3/README.md

 ## API Endpoints
 ### GET All Books
-1.Endpoint: GET /books
+- Endpoint: GET /books
-2.Purpose: Returns a list of all books.
+- Purpose: Returns a list of all books.
 ### Screenshot:
 ![GET](images/screenshot-get.png)